-First, we consider accretion onto a star with an octupole magnetic field with $\mu_3=0.5$.
-The magnetic axis of the octupole field is inclined (misaligned) from the stellar spin axis at a small angle, $\Theta_{3}=10^\circ$.
+First, we consider accretion onto a star with an octupole magnetic field with $\mu_3=0.2$.
+The magnetic axis of the octupole field is tilted relative to the stellar spin axis at a small angle, $\Theta_{3}=5^\circ$.

-Fig. \ref{bsurfoct} shows the magnetic field distribution on the stellar surface.
+\fig{bsurfoct} shows the magnetic field distribution on the stellar surface.
 There are two polar regions with strong positive (red) and negative (blue) polarities, as seen in the middle and right panels.
 There are also two octupolar belts with opposite polarities as seen in the left panel.
 A meridian line which goes from the north to the south magnetic poles will pass through the positive northern pole, negative northern belt, positive southern belt and negative southern pole with zero magnetic field at the magnetic equator.
 This distribution differs from the dipole field which has only positive and negative poles.

-Fig. \ref{3doct} (top panel) shows 3D views of matter flow to the star at time $t=3.5$.
+\fig{3doct} (top panel) shows 3D views of matter flow to the star at time $t=4.5$.
 The magnetic field near the star has an octupolar shape with three sets of closed loops of field lines connecting regions of different polarities on the star, which we call {\it northern, southern} and {\it equatorial} sets of loops.
 Some field lines are closed, while others are dragged by the disc, wrapped around the rotation axis and inflate into the corona.
 Matter of the disc is lifted above the equatorial set of loops and flows into the northern magnetic belt on the star.
 The bottom panel shows the density distribution in the equatorial plane, where the disc matter is stopped by the equatorial set of loops and forms a low-density gap around the star.